javaswift/joss/README.md

         </dependency>
 ```

-You can also download the artifact [Maven Search](http://search.maven.org)
+You can also download the artifact on [Maven Search](http://search.maven.org)

 Getting Started
 ---------------